scriptituk/xfade-easing/README.md

 ### Generating test plots

 Plot data is generated using the `print` function of the ffmpeg expression evaluator for the first plane and first pixel as xfade progress `P` goes from 1 to 0 at 100fps.
-It is therefore real-time data.
+It is therefore real expression data.

 The plots above in [Standard easings](#standard-easings-robert-penner) show the test plots for all easings and all 3 modes (in, out and in-out).